You are Still a VERY VALUABLE PERSON !! Here’s Hope!

 Question 4: What is your greatest weakness?

-(They think you want too much money.)
+(Motive: In their mind they think you want too much money.)

 Great Answer: Thank you for recognizing my skills.
 However, I am just looking for an opportunity.
 I’m an excellent learner, a hard worker, and hope to move up in your organization.

 Question 6: It appears you are under-qualified.
-Why do you think you can succeed?

 Good Answer: Actually, I am a quick learner, hard worker and don’t watch the clock.
 You will quickly count me as one of your very best employees.